 Our security solution operates at the bytecode level, making it universally compatible with any IoT device or operating system including RTOS, Linux, OpenWrt, Zephyr, Micirum, and FreeRTOS.
 It has low overhead of only 1-3%, even on legacy devices.

 Here is how Sternum can help you improve IoT security to meet regulatory requirements:

 - Agentless security – integrates directly into firmware, making it a part of the core build This ensures that the solution cannot be externally compromised and leveraged as a point of failure, making the device ‘secure by design’.

-- Automatic mitigation of known and zero-day threats - prevents 96.5% attacks in benchmark (RIPE) security tests.
+- Automatic mitigation of known and zero-day threats – prevents 96.5% of attacks in benchmark (RIPE) security tests.
 Its vulnerability-agnostic approach makes it equally effective in dealing with known and zero-day threats.
 This not only improves security but can also cut security patch management costs by as much as 60%.

 - Supply chain protection – relies on binary instrumentation, making it able to protect all running code.
 This extends to 3rd party and operating system libraries, effectively preventing all supply chain exploit attempts.

 - Protection of isolated devices – does not rely on external communication to secure devices, making it equally effective for connected and isolated devices.